dhsc-govuk/FingertipsNext/api/DHSC.FingertipsNext.Api/ReadMe.md

 Instance, TenantId and ClientID are all parameters available within the entra external ID instance connected to.

-Specifying the AdminRole role id (GUID) allows the definition of a global administration user.
+Specifying the AdminRole role id (GUID) allows the definition of a global administration role group.
+The user must present a claim with membership of this group in order to be seen by the fingertips API as an admin with global indicator permissions.